Bonuses

 If no registered agreement or award applies:

-• payment exclusively via bonuses can still be legal if the employee is paid at least the national minimum wage; or
+• Payment exclusively via bonuses can still be legal if the employee is paid at least the national minimum wage; or

-• if the employee is paid less than the national minimum wage in a bonus-only arrangement, then that will be unlawful.
+• If the employee is paid less than the national minimum wage in a bonus-only arrangement, then that will be unlawful.

 Note that the national minimum wage may not be applicable (or it may be reduced) to some employees such as those who are under 21 or those who work as an apprentice or trainee